Introduction

 If you want to run some command on web server, for example, run Django shell, you can use command in this way

-dokku --rm run django_dokku_docker python manage.py shell
+(server)$ dokku run django-dokku-docker python manage.py shell

-Here Dokku would create a new container for you to use and this can avoid some risky operation. --rm
+Here Dokku would create a new container for you to use and this can avoid some risky operation.

 Setup Cron job

-# we set crontjob as dokku user
+# we setup crontjob as dokku user

-$ crontab -u dokku -e
+(server)$ sudo crontab -u dokku -e

-@daily dokku --rm run django_dokku_docker python manage.py clearsessions
+@daily dokku run django-dokku-docker python manage.py clearsessions

 As you can see, we setup clearsessions